PearsonReese/mission-groomsmen/PRD_ Mission Groomsmen - Terminal Wedding Invitati.md

 **To customize special person flows:**
 - Update `specialPersons`, `brideContent`, `bestManContent` objects

+**To modify groom advice collection:**
+- Update `groomAdviceData` object with new prompts and responses

 **No code changes needed** - all content is data-driven!